Hadwen Park Congregational Church

 - Use manufacturers coupons to save more money.

-- Buy canned goods by the case at wholesale clubs (Sam's Club or BJ's).
+- Buy canned goods by the case at wholesale clubs (such as BJ's).